michele-bilko/michele-bilko.github.io/README.md

-My personal website created using Vue.js, Nuxt, and VueTyper!
+My personal website created using Vue.js and Nuxt!